-Early in the year, economists predicted that milk prices would rise nearly $2 per cwt during the year, but oversupply, increased production and “baggage” from the previous two years tempered excitement over increased prices.
+Early in the year, economists predicted that milk prices would raise nearly $2 per cwt during the year, but oversupply increased production and “baggage” from the previous two years tempered excitement over increased prices.

 Guarded optimism was the common theme among industry experts.

 Halfway into 2017, the outlook remained the same.

 “Prices have by and large done what was expected with Class III pricing hitting $17,” said Andrew Novakovic, Ph.D. and the E.V.
 Baker Professor of Agricultural Economics at Cornell University.

 While prices have risen in some cases, the increase has not been as much as the anticipated $2.

 “We’ve seen an increase of $1.82 over this time last year,” said Catherine deRonde, an economist at Agri-Mark.
 “We’re expecting to see the price up to the $18 range by September.”

 Even though that’s slightly less than expected, Novakovic said it’s far better than no increase at all. deRonde added that strong demand – specifically for high fat products – is keeping prices up further out into the future.

 The oversupply of milk – particularly in the Northeast – is putting downward pressure on prices, deRonde said.
 The abundant supply may have a new outlet with the reported sale of the vacant Theo Muller plant in Batavia, New York.